ugur-ozgen/gulp/README.md

-# Gulp
+# Gulp Starter Pack
-They compile and compress the Sass files.
-It compresses your Javascript files.
+This package compiles and compresses SASS files.
+Also reduce your JavaScript files.

 ### Install
 ```